Last Updated: May 6, 2022 | Previous Versions

 9.2.3.
 Where the Auditor is a third-party (or Customer is using a third-party to conduct an approved Pen Test under Section 9.1), such third party may be required to execute a separate confidentiality agreement with Snowflake prior to any audit, Pen Test, or review of Audit Reports, and Snowflake may object in writing to such third party if in Snowflake’s reasonable opinion the third party is not suitably qualified or is a direct competitor of Snowflake.
 Any such objection by Snowflake will require Customer to appoint another third party or conduct such audit, Pen Test, or review itself.
 Any expenses incurred by an Auditor in connection with any review of Audit Reports, or an audit or Pen Test, shall be borne exclusively by the Auditor.

 9.3.
 Sensitive Customer Data.
-Customer Data for which PCI-DSS, HIPAA, FedRAMP, or similar heightened requirements apply may only be uploaded to Editions and Regions of the Service specifically designated in the Documentation as appropriate for such data.
+Use of the Service to meet requirements of PCI-DSS, HIPAA, FedRAMP, or similar heightened standards, require additional controls which shall be implemented by Customer, including that Customer Data subject to such requirements may only be uploaded to Editions and Regions of the Service specifically designated in the Documentation for such requirements.
 Additionally, Customer must implement all appropriate Customer-configurable security controls, including IP whitelisting and MFA for all User interactive logins (e.g., individuals authenticating to the Service) to protect such data.

 9.4.
 Shared Security Responsibilities.
 Without diminishing Snowflake’s commitments in this Security Addendum, Customer agrees:

 9.4.1.
-Snowflake has no obligation to assess the content or accuracy of Customer Data, including to identify information subject to any specific legal, regulatory or other requirement and Customer is responsible for making appropriate use of the Service to ensure a level of security appropriate to the particular content of Customer Data, including, where appropriate, implementation of encryption functionality, such as the “tri-secret secure” feature (as described in the Documentation), pseudonymization of Customer Data, and configuration of the Service to back-up Customer Data;
+Snowflake has no obligation to assess the content, accuracy or legality of Customer Data, including to identify information subject to any specific legal, regulatory or other requirement and Customer is responsible for making appropriate use of the Service (including not uploading data that requires a certification and/or authorization which is not identified in Section 1.1) to ensure a level of security appropriate to the particular content of Customer Data, including, where appropriate, implementation of encryption functionality, such as the “tri-secret secure” feature (as described in the Documentation), pseudonymization of Customer Data, and configuration of the Service to back-up Customer Data;

 9.4.2.
 Customer is responsible for managing and protecting its User roles and credentials, including but not limited to (i) ensuring that all Users keep credentials confidential and not share such information with unauthorized parties, (ii) promptly reporting to Snowflake any suspicious activities related to Customer’s Account (e.g., a user credential has been compromised), (iii) appropriately configuring User and role-based access controls, including scope and duration of User access, taking into account the nature of its Customer Data, and (iv) maintaining appropriate password uniqueness, length, complexity, and expiration;